 To receive a tax receipt, please contact our Membership Team and we will be happy to oblige.
 You should receive your receipt within two working days of your request.

 We offer Members a 50% reduction for one year’s subscription.
-This reduction is applied to your next subscription payment – if you inform us that you are going on maternity leave in July 2019, then the reduction will apply to your 2020 Membership.
+This reduction is applied to your next subscription payment – if you inform us that you are going on parental leave in July 2019, then the reduction will apply to your 2020 Membership.